hanrichard/bus-report-test/README.md

 ### Assumptions

-- We should have a UI lib, so, in this case, the Ant design UI library [https://ant.design/](https://ant.design/) was used in this App, for example:
+- We should have a UI lib, so, in this case, the Ant design UI library [https://ant.design/](https://ant.design/) was used in this App, some components have been used from the lib, for example:

   - Table

   - Spin

   - Accordion

   - Typography